aws-samples/the-aws-step-functions-workshop/content/module-1/step-5/index.en.md

 ---

 :::alert{header="Important" type="warning"}
-Follow the instructions on this page only if you are trying this in your own account.
+Follow the instructions on this page only if you are trying to clean up resources in your own account.
 :::

 - Navigate to the [CloudFormation](https://console.aws.amazon.com/cloudformation/home?region=us-east-1) page in the AWS Console.